 The Columbia County Master GardenerTM Association is part of the non-profit Oregon Master GardenerTM Association.
 Anyone who has completed the Master GardenerTM training program and who wishes to join is welcome.

 Membership meetings are held the fourth Thursday of each month September through June.
 Meetings are mostly held at the Columbia County Extension office.
 Doors open at 6:30 p.m.
-Columbia County Master Gardener Member Directory-revised 5/16/12 (dues paying members only).
+Columbia County Master Gardener Member Directory-word docment - 4/21/14 (dues paying members only-password protected).